JavRedstone/redstone-transformers/README.md

 # Redstone Transformers Mod

+Have you thought of redstone transformers when you're building redstone?
+Well here they are!

 <img src="https://raw.githubusercontent.com/JavRedstone/redstone-transformers/main/src/main/resources/assets/redstonetransformers/icon.png" alt="Logo" width="100" height="100">

 ## What is a redstone transformer?

-Transformers in real life are electrical devices that can step up or down voltage.
+- Transformers in real life are electrical devices that can step up or down voltage.
-Redstone transformers do the same, except with redstone.
+- Redstone transformers do the same, except with redstone.
 In other words, you can control the output level of redstone.

 ## Item